One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Introduction

 For single-circuit applications, this amounts to only a single round of kernel compilation.
 For \ac{qci} problems, which require large numbers of circuits and/or iterations, repeated kernel compilation becomes substantial.
 This is illustrated in Fig.~\ref{fig:intro}(a).
 Repeated sequential compilation of circuits, either by adding new subcircuit elements and/or modifying circuit parameters such as the angle of rotation, is expensive when the final solution for these algorithms requires hundreds or thousands of passes through the classical-quantum loop.
 Prior work has focused on reducing the compilation costs upstream from the actual execution of the circuit on hardware, for example, circuit optimization, gate decompositions, and scheduling.
 While minimizing this upfront compilation time is important, it often occurs only once during the execution of the entire program.
 Downstream optimizations, like pulse generation, might be repeated.
 The work in~\cite{gokhale_variational} proposes partial compilation techniques for variational algorithms to reduce the computational overhead of these repeated optimizations by only recompiling small sections of the circuit.

+High-level representations of programs also vary widely, and a shared structure is apparent only when these high-level programs are reduced to low-level hardware-specific representations, or \emph{device-level representations}.
+As a result, we focus on enabling optimal compilation through \ac{dlpc}.
 We propose a partial compilation technique, further downstream, at the interface of hardware instructions, which currently are always repeated for each new circuit.
 In this work, we modify this pipeline to compile only once to device-level instructions and instead perform inexpensive calls outside the \ac{qpu} kernel to update instruction lists or circuit parameters which can be quickly incorporated into the existing executables, essentially extending partial-compilation all the way into the kernel.
 This technique is outlined in Fig.~\ref{fig:intro}(b).
 By spinning up the \ac{qpu} exactly once per program we further reduce computational overhead for \ac{qci} problems.
 This, of course, assumes that the \ac{isa} of the control processor allows for partially compiled binaries.
-However, the novelty of our proposal lies in creating a pipeline that utilizes this \ac{isa} to reduce compilation costs in \ac{qci} problems which involve repeated context switches between the classical and quantum computer.
+However, the novelty of our proposal lies in identifying a shared structure between execution iteration and utilizing this \ac{isa} to reduce compilation costs in \ac{qci} problems which involve repeated context switches between the classical and quantum computer.
+We also propose that this partial compilation at the device level can be extended to job execution queues for quantum computing in the cloud.